'Mission impossible': French restaurants grapple with new COVID pass

 "Two were referred to a friendly pharmacy which was able to carry out the tests and the people were able to exchange their tickets and take a train later.
 The third person chose to have the ticket refunded," he said.

-Anyone caught trying to break the rules will be fined a minimum of €135 and up to €750.
-Three offences within a six-month period can lead to a fine of up to €3,750 and a six-month jail sentence.
+Anyone caught trying to break the rules will be fined a minimum of €135 and maximum of €750.
+Three offences within a six month period can lead to a fine of up to €3,750 and a six month jail sentence.

 Government spokesman Gabriel Attal conceded on Monday that the extension of the health pass is an "additional constraint" but said it is necessary because of the deteriorating sanitary situation.